-Adults should do what’s best for you.
+Adults must do what’s best for me.

 Article 3 of the UNCRC says that adults should think about the best interests of children and young people when making choices that affect them.

 - adults who know individual children and young people – such as their parents, guardians or teachers – should think about their best interests when they make decisions

 - adults in positions of power – such as those who work in the Government or in courts of law – should think about the best interests of all children and young people in their juristiction when making laws.

 Adults who know individual children and young people should:

 - think about what’s best for them in their day to day lives

 - make sure they are protected and cared for.